 James F. Burdick, MD, is profiled in the American Medical Association “Members Move Medicine” campaign and discusses his career as a transplant surgeon.

-Ashley Morgan is now the Managing Editor of the American Journal of Transplantation.
+Ashley Morgan has been promoted to Managing Editor of the American Journal of Transplantation.
 She has been with AJT since 2014, when she started as Editorial Assistant.
 She graduated from the University of Missouri-Kansas City with a master’s in English with an emphasis in writing poetry.
 Before joining the AJT team, Ashley edited advertising websites.
 When not assisting authors and editors, Ashley can usually be found with a book or a craft project in hand and a cat at her side.
 She’s very excited about this new opportunity as Managing Editor.

 Stuart W. Jamieson, MB, FRCS, has written “Close to the Sun: The Journey of a Pioneer Heart Surgeon,&rdquo in which he recounts the early days of heart transplant from the perspective of the research labs and operating rooms where it was being refined.
 More than just an autobiography or a history, Close to the Sun portrays how medical science advances.
 It examines the ingredients of medical breakthroughs: painstaking research punctuated by dramatic new insights and the difficult, often split-second, ethical decisions in employing experimental procedures made as patients’ medical conditions teeter.
 To learn more or order: http://closetothesunbook.com/

 “A literary spellbinder that has important implications in geopolitics as well as medical science.” – Thomas E. Starzl, MD, PhD